Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 Data Elements

-- Pivot Table
+- Table/ Pivot table OR

-In the example below we will choose a table.
-You will be presented with a list of Deputy datasets.
+In the example below, we will choose a table.

-If you know the Deputy dataset you want to use to build your table just click on the name of the dataset to select it and the entire data set will be added to your custom report as a table.
+If you know the Deputy dataset you want to use to build your table, just click on the name of the dataset to select it, and the entire dataset will be added to your custom report as a table.

 If you would prefer to preview what kind of data is contained in the dataset, click Preview.

 2. A new window will pop up with the dataset and you can select specifically which data columns from the dataset you wish to add to your table.
-As you click the tick boxes the columns will appear on the right.
-When you have added all the columns you need click Add

 The table you created will be added to the report.

-3. You can continue to add more data elements to the page if required such as a chart or pivot table by repeating step 1.
+3. You can continue to add more data elements to the page if required, such as a chart or pivot table by repeating step 1.

-If you would like the new element to be dependent on the element you just added you can click on the add graph icon at the top right of the element:
+If you would like the new element to be dependent on the element you just added, you can click on the add graph icon at the top right of the element:

 7. Select the new data element you would like to add to your dashboard.
-In this example a chart has been selected.

 You will be presented with a list of Deputy datasets.